laravel/docs/passport.md

 <a name="events"></a>
 ## Events

 Passport raises events when issuing access tokens and refresh tokens.
 You may use these events to prune or revoke other access tokens in your database.
-You may attach listeners to these events in your application's `EventServiceProvider`:
+If you would like, you may attach listeners to these events in your application's `App\Providers\EventServiceProvider` class:

     /**
      * The event listener mappings for the application.